Marcelo Madureira: Casseta & Planeta

-Since 1978, along with four university colleagues, he began publishing the humorous tabloid "Casseta Popular", which in 1986 became the "Almanaque Casseta Popular" magazine.
-In 1992, the Almanac merged with the humour newspaper "Planeta Diário" (Daily Planet), which has led to the magazine "Casseta & Planeta", that lasted until 1995.
+Since 1978, along with four university colleagues, he began publishing the humorous tabloid Casseta Popular, which in 1986 became the Almanaque Casseta Popular magazine.
+In 1992, the Almanac merged with the humour newspaper Planeta Diário (Daily Planet), which has led to the magazine Casseta & Planeta that lasted until 1995.

-Despite having been a Communist in his youth, Madureira said he had "no aversion to Globo," a television network intimately linked to the Brazilian military regime (1964-1985).
-This undoubtedly made things easier when he and his fellow comedians were hired by Rede Globo in 1992, to star in the comedy show "Casseta & Planeta Urgente" in primetime on Tuesday nights.
-Although the President of the Globo Organizations, Roberto Marinho, feared the reactions against a program whose humour he regarded as "scatological", it has proven to be a great success, and lasted until 2010 (four years after the death of Bussunda, the most popular member of the group).
+Despite having been a Communist in his youth, Madureira said he had "no aversion to Globo," a television network linked to the Brazilian military regime (1964–1985).
+This undoubtedly made things easier when he and his fellow comedians were hired by Rede Globo in 1992, to star in the comedy show Casseta & Planeta Urgente in primetime on Tuesday nights.
+Although the President of the Globo Organizations, Roberto Marinho, feared the reactions against a program whose humour he regarded as "scatological", it proved to be a great success, with the group being ranked "the most powerful artists of the country" in 2003 by Veja, and the show lasting until 2010 (four years after the death of Bussunda, the group's most popular member).

 Controversies

 Madureira believes that in Brazil there is a "dictatorship of the majority", which has "difficulties in dealing with the different, with something that is not consensus."
-Among the "different", would be the humour practiced by "Casseta & Planeta", a victim of what he considers an "anti-Casseta militancy" which would use social networks "to offend and even threaten."
-Surely this "ideological patrolling" was significantly smaller before 2003, the year that the "Cassetas" were ranked by the magazine "Veja" as "the most powerful artists of the country."
+Among the "different", would be the humour practiced by Casseta & Planeta, a victim of what he considers an "anti-Casseta militancy" which would use social networks "to offend and even threaten."

-In 2003, Lula da Silva began his first term and has become one of the most popular politicians of the History of Brazil - apart from being a perfect target for comedians of all ideological hues, due to his low educational level and the use of quaint expressions.
-In "Casseta & Planeta Urgente", the Brazilian President was parodied by Bussunda, who died while covering the 2006 Soccer World Cup in Germany.
+In 2003, Lula da Silva began his first term and became one of the most popular politicians in the History of Brazil - apart from being a perfect target for comedians of all ideological hues, due to his low educational level and the use of quaint expressions.
+In Casseta & Planeta Urgente, the Brazilian President was parodied by Bussunda, who died while covering the 2006 Soccer World Cup in Germany.
 In an official statement, Lula da Silva regretted the death of the comedian, regarded by him as "a great artist, a youthful symbol of Brazilian creativity and irreverence."

-Still, any hint of sympathy for the President that may be left in the group, would end there.
-By September 2006, the "Casseta" Claudio Manoel said: "I was never a Lula voter and did not expect much from him.
+In September 2006, the "Casseta" Claudio Manoel said: "I was never a Lula voter and did not expect much from him.
 I find it sad the continuity of a government in which I do not personally believe."
 The tone of the criticism (in the show and beyond) would be increased in subsequent years, Marcelo Madureira standing out.
-On the night of the first round of the 2010 presidential election, he said at the program "Manhattan Connection" (GNT, Globo TV) that Lula da Silva was "an impostor, a tramp and a swindler" and that Dilma Rousseff looked like a "transvestite of Kim Jong-Il."
+On the night of the first round of the 2010 presidential election, he said at the program Manhattan Connection (GNT, Globo TV) that Lula da Silva was "an impostor, a tramp and a swindler" and that Dilma Rousseff looked like a "transvestite of Kim Jong-Il."
 The controversial part was deleted in subsequent repetitions of the program, but it can be easily found on YouTube.